All Collections

 For Predefined and Gremlin query audience options which both use rules rather than direct selection of people, you can preview the audience before you send using the Audience Preview.

 When you combine multiple audience types, the same people may be added multiple times.
-Broadcasts will show you who has been added from which selection in the audience preview page and will de-duplicate the list so the same person doesn’t receive multiple messages about the same thing.
+Broadcasts will show you who has been added from which selection in the audience preview page and will deduplicate the list so the same person doesn’t receive the same broadcasts more than once.

 Ardoq broadcast audience preview